jiang18/slemm/docs/options.md

 | prediction of genomic breeding values | `--pred` |

 > **Note**
-> Missing values in any input CSV file should be left empty.
-Do not use space, -9, NA, or NaN.
 > Option names may be abbreviated if the abbreviation is unique or is an exact match for some defined option; e.g., `--phenotype` works the same as `--phenotype_file`.

 ### Common options of `--reml` and `--lmm`
 | Option | Argument | Type | Description |